intrinio/java-sdk/docs/SecurityApi.md

     String orderColumn = "orderColumn_example"; // String | Results returned sorted by this column
-    String orderDirection = "asc"; // String | Sort order to use with the order_column Boolean primaryOnly = false; // Boolean | Return only primary securities Integer pageSize = 100; // Integer | The number of results to return
+    String orderDirection = "asc"; // String | Sort order to use with the order_column Boolean primaryOnly = false; // Boolean | Return only primary securities Integer pageSize = 100; // Integer | The number of results to return.
+Maximum for this endpoint is 50000.

     try {
       List<SecurityScreenResult> result = securityApi.screenSecurities(logic, orderColumn, orderDirection, primaryOnly, pageSize);